-Sculpture, Stone Carving and Bas Relief, and Stone Letter Carving Course Information
+Sculpture, Stone Carving, Stone Letter Carving, and Stone Relief Course Information

-The Courses run by Simon Burns-Cox are designed for those who would like to discover The Art of Stone Carving and Stone Letter Carving.
+The courses run by Simon Burns-Cox are designed for those who would like to discover The Art of Stone Carving.
 This is an ancient form of Art which is still popular today.
 Simon Burns-Cox is a professional Sculptor and Letter Carver working at The Edinburgh Sculpture Workshop.
-He offers courses in Sculpture, Stone Carving and Bas Relief and Stone Letter Carving to participants of all levels.
-The groups are small with a maximum of 5 participants and the courses are suitable for ages 12+ under full supervision.
-If you cannot attend a course, individual tuition and small group tuition is available throughout the year at a mutually convenient time.
-The classes are held in the modern purpose built Studios of The Edinburgh Sculpture Workshop which is an International Centre for Sculptors.
+He offers courses in Sculpture, Stone Carving, Stone Letter Carving, and Stone Relief Carving to participants of all levels.
+The groups are small with a maximum of two participants or small private groups.
+The courses are suitable for ages 12+ under full supervision.
+If you cannot attend a course, individual tuition is available throughout the year at a mutually convenient time.
+The courses are held in the modern purpose built studios of The Edinburgh Sculpture Workshop which is an international centre for Sculptors.
 Appropriate clothing should be worn and safety glasses are provided.
 Gift vouchers are available and are valid for 12 months at https://simonburnscox.co.uk/order-your-gift-voucher/

-Please contact Simon for further details about this course and other events on Mobile: 07799 474 489 or email email@example.com Please find The Information Pack and Booking Form at the bottom of this page.
+Please contact Simon Burns-Cox for further details about this course and other events on Mobile: 07799 474 489 or email email@example.com Please find The Information Pack and Booking Form at the bottom of this page.

 Simon Burns-Cox is an Associate Member of The Letter Exchange and a Licentiate Member of The Society of Designer Craftsmen, London.